zaironjacobs/get-chrome-driver/README.md

 --stable-url                Print the stable release url for a platform.

---auto-download             Auto download ChromeDriver for the installed Chrome Version
+--auto-download             Auto download ChromeDriver for the installed Chrome Version.

 --download-beta             Download the beta release for a platform.